 The skin is the most amazing organ.
 It guards the body against aggressive elements in the environment.
 It is super strong but flexible.
 It is durable and remarkably resilient.
 The skin offers the first impression of a person’s overall health and physical well-being.
 We invest heavily in the care and maintenance of our skin, yet it is perpetually, naturally regenerating.

 The human body sheds 30,000 to 40,000 skin cells every hour.
 We lose some 1 million cells in the course of a day!
 The numbers may sound shocking, but no worries – individuals have approximately 1.6 trillion skin cells, and they regenerate about every 28 days.
 At any given time 20 to 30 rows of dead cells are part of the visible layers of the skin.

+Adding safe, gentle exfoliating to a regular skin care regime can help you look younger.
 Left unattended dead cells accumulate and cause dry, red, itchy patches, blemishes, flaking, and a dull, tired appearance.
-Adding safe, gentle exfoliating to a regular skin care regime can help remove dead skin, reveal a brighter complexion, and improve the effectiveness of other skincare products!
+Therefore, the right exfoliator will help you remove dead skin, reveal a brighter complexion, and improve the effectiveness of other skincare products!
 Exfoliating is simply the process of removing dead cells from the surface of the skin before they naturally drop off.